 You can’t go wrong visiting Bell Rock Vortex because all of Bell Rock is considered to be very powerful and full of vortex energy.
 There are different ways to go about experiencing this vortex and there are many paths to take once you park.
 Parking is important here and we suggest you park in the North Bell Rock parking area (Directions and map below) because if you park in the south lot, you will need to hike 1 mile north because the South side of Bell Rock is too steep to hike or climb safely.
 Once you park in the North lot hike past the sign board and head to Bell Rock Trail.
 Follow it about 1/10th of a mile or so where it will intersect with Courthouse Butte Loop Trail.
 You can either continue on Bell Rock Trail to explore the NE area of Bell Rock or turn right and follow Courthouse Butte Loop for 500ft or so to a sign post on your left.
 Turn Left here and begin climbing up towards Bell Rock.
 Be sure to count the rock cairns and between the 10th and 11th cairn turn right and head towards the large flat rock shelf and you will see where you start to climb to Meditation Perch.
 It takes some doing to get there but the climb is worth the effort.
 This is an energy rich place.
 Unless you are on an Athletic Adventure, pay no attention to the other people climbing higher on Bell Rock.
 The energy is no better higher up on Bell Rock than at lower levels.
 The only difference is the energy you exude and the danger you may face because of lack of experience.
 Be safe!!
-Before entering a trail head, I always find a quiet spot and close my eyes and ask for guidance to find where I am supposed to go, and I ALWAYS end up in the most beautiful place full of energy and I enjoy myself thoroughly.
+Before entering a trail head, find a quiet spot and close your eyes and ask for guidance to find where you’re supposed to go, and you will end up in the most beautiful place full of energy.
 If you tune into Bell Rock’s energy it will guide you FAR BETTER than any directions we can give you.
-Trust what you feel, because you tune out the mind and use the heart and this will always steer you to the right place.
+Trust what you feel, your heart will always guide you to the right place.

 Bell Rock Vortex Directions: